frankois944/android-custom-text-toolbar/README.md

 Currently, this app can run on iOS, but the gestures are totally broken (for now).

-I have customized the contextual menu when selecting some text to add more text manipulation than the default one.
+I have replaced the contextual menu when selecting some text to add more text manipulation than the default one.

 The dialog for adding a link could be avoided (and replaced), but it will complicate the code.